lwjohnst86/analyzing-cohorts-course/chapter3.md

 ```

 `@instructions`
-- Take a quick look at the sampled dataset.
-Then run the model with total cholesterol and subject ID as the random variable.
-Don't forget to set the family as binomial.
-You'll get a warning.
+- Look at the sample data.
+Add cholesterol as an $x$, subject ID as the random term, and a binomial family.

 `@hint`
 - The formula should look like `got_cvd ~ total_cholesterol + (1 | subject_id)`.